MSiyf212/MSiyf212/README.md

-# Hi👋, I am a former back-end developer, now I am interested in exploring Artificial Intelligence and Data Science and am interested in following research developments in the fields of science and technology.
+# Hi, I am a former back-end developer, now I am interested in exploring Artificial Intelligence and Data Science and am interested in following research developments in the fields of science and technology.
 <a href="https://www.linkedin.com/in/miftahul-huda-39b7a9223">
   <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
 </a>